 For workshop participants who do not have the DA “12, 12, and 12” book, the BDA Tools pamphlet, or the DA Promises pamphlet — and who have a financial need for free books — we are happy to supply any or all of the related eBooks to workshop participants at no cost.
 If you are committed to attending and participating in the upcoming workshop cycle, please email your name, best email address for receiving eBook links, and whether you need the DA book, BDA pamphlet, DA pamphlet, some combination, or all three to email@example.com and links to your literature will be gratefully sent to you.
 (Based on availability of funds.)

 For workshop participants who can easily afford to purchase their own conference-approved literature, we do suggest eBooks as an excellent delivery method.

 Next, as the workshops progress, please answer some of the questions posed in the workshop materials for the relevant sessions that are coming up.
 Focus only on the questions that resonate for you.
 We don’t expect anyone to answer every question we’ve posed; most will answer fewer than half.
 That’s okay.
 The questions are primarily meant to help focus your thinking on the topics at hand.
 Meditating on the questions may provide just as much value as writing out answers.
 You’ll also find occasional exercises and activities to prepare for the upcoming workshops, especially related to the DA and BDA Tools.

-Time for sharing will be limited during each workshop, so please keep that in mind when answering questions.
 While “yes” and “no” answers are rarely enough, more than a paragraph or two per question is rarely necessary or desired.
 Because time for sharing will be limited, we suggest finding a “study buddy” in the group and reading your written responses to one another.